 - Meeting Procedures: The Vancouver Charter and Procedure Bylaw are the primary reference documents for meeting procedures.
 Where the Vancouver Charter or Procedure Bylaw does not answer a question about procedure, the most recent edition of Robert’s Rules of Order is to apply

-- VCPC Member’s conflict of interest as it relates to City employees and contractors
+- VFPC Member’s conflict of interest as it relates to City employees and contractors

 - As per the City of Vancouver eligibility requirements for committees, members of the VFPC may not be employed by the City of Vancouver (including Parks, City, Library, School Board, Fire, Police, etc.)